manishparihar948/VisionHandPose/README.md

 Privacy Access - Camera usage description

 **Dependency**
+1. Add Vision Framework and AVFoundation Framework
+2. Install OSCKit and F53OSC
-Only workin on physical device - iPhone and iPad
+3. Only workin on physical/real device - iPhone and iPad

 ### Gesture Recognition : Hand Gesture recognized by Vision Framework
 Access the hand gesture by creating a request handing using - VNImageRequestHandler.
 And the VNImageRequestHandler detects VNDetectHumanHandPoseRequest.